nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 With eerie sychronicity, a couple of weeks after my son's birth and while contemplating how to optimise my time allotted for the betterment of my family and the human race, I received an invitation to a Udacity Nanodegree Data Science scholarship competition.
 It was a simple exercise, but it reignited that same excitement for the field that captivated me years ago.
 I suddenly had a direction.

-My intent in this blog is to chronicle my journey up Machine Learning Mountain and provide a place where I can explain my passion hobby to my family in practical terms, without requiring a background in maths.
+My intent in this blog is to chronicle my journey up Machine Learning Mountain and provide a place where I can explain my passion hobby to my family in practical terms.
 I'll also try to demonstrate personally meaningful implementations of the tools I encounter along the way.

 ## Sticks and Stones